ACES Frequently Asked Questions

 If you noted on your UConn application that you were interested in a professional or application-based restricted major, you were most likely put into ACES because you did not meet the admissions criteria for direct entry into that major.
 You will now work with your ACES advisor to remain on track to be eligible to apply to that major as an internal UConn applicant, if you still choose to pursue that interest.
 If you have questions about why you were not directly admitted into your major of choice, please contact UConn's Office of Undergraduate Admissions, as the ACES program does not take part in that evaluation process.

 Find more information about the Internal Admissions Procedures for Application-Based Majors.
+Please note that admission to application-based majors is not guaranteed.

 What happens if I am not accepted into my major of choice?

-ACES advisors will work with you from day one to discuss all of your options, including “parallel plans” for majors that have an application and are thus not guaranteed.
-A “parallel plan” is another option for a major that will still lead you to your ultimate long-term goals.
+ACES advisors will work with you from day one to discuss all of your options, including parallel plans for majors that have an application and are thus not guaranteed.
+A parallel plan is another option for a major that will still lead you to your ultimate long-term goals.
 In many cases, your choice for an undergraduate major will not have as much of an impact on your employability as other factors, such as the experiences you have during college, the connections that you make, and the transferable skills that you develop.
 A majority of jobs and graduate programs do not give preference to what your undergraduate major is, so you have options!
 You will work with your ACES advisor to create a plan that works best for you.

 How can I start exploring majors now?